YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-27-detecting-covid19-using-cnn.md

 We can probably make several observations here:
 1. True positives have obvious abnormal patterns, and the lung structures are well-preserved.
 2. Many of the true negatives have complete black lungs (no abnormal pattern).
-3. Lung boundaries of many false positives are not clear.
+3. The lung boundaries of many false positives are not clear.

 The point is, to a non-medical person like me, many of the COVID and NonCOVID images look the same.
 The ambiguity is even more severe when some images have unclear lung boundaries.
 It seems like our CNN is also having trouble distinguishing those images.